Attorneys for Victims of Abuse in Houston, TX

 Abuse & Immigrants | The National Domestic Violence Hotline — The National Domestic Violence Hotline is supported by a grant from the Administration on Children, Youth and Families, Family and Youth Services Bureau, U.S. Department of Health and Human Services and the website is funded in part through a grant from the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice.
 Visit this section of the National Domestic Violence Hotline website to find abuse information for immigrants in the United States.
 Learn more about tactics that abusive partners use on victims as well as legal rights available to immigrant victims of domestic violence in the U.S.

-Lawyers for Victims of Abuse in Houston, TX
+Contact Attorneys for Victims of Abuse in Houston, TX

 If you were the victim of abuse in Harris County who is concerned about how reporting the crime could impact your immigration status, it will be in your best interest to retain legal counsel.
 The Gonzalez Law Group, PLLC assists individuals in communities all over Harris County, Friendswood, Pearland, Seabrook, League City, Deer Park, Pasadena, La Porte, Galena Park, Baytown and many others.